 Installing A “Supported” Game On PlayOnLinux

 1. After installing PlayOnLinux, you may launch it from the Unity Dash.
 After starting the app, you will be presented with the following which is the main window of the app.
-Upon your launch, you will be required to agree to some license in order to install some Microsoft fonts.
+Upon your launch, you will be required to agree to a license to install some Microsoft fonts.

 2. To install a game or app, click on the Install button at the top.
 This will take you to the PlayOnLinux install menu.

 NOTE: There are different categories of software available including Development, Games, Multimedia, Office, and a few more so you can easily browse through the list of supported software you can install easily from the PlayOnLinux tool.

 If you know the very game or app you wish to install, you may also go ahead and search the name and install it from there.
-You can also filter the software selection to include or exclude software of games that are commercial, that require your owning of the game CD or are currently in testing for Wine.
+You can also filter the software selection to include or exclude software of commercial games, that require your owning of the game CD or are currently in testing for Wine.

 3. Select or highlight the game you wish to install and press Install.
 Note that for some games and programs, you are going to need the purchased CD or download file.

-So when you choose a game or software to install, PlayOnLinux invokes a particular script from an online database which includes the needed configuration in order to install and run that particular game or software.
+So when you choose a game or software to install, PlayOnLinux invokes a particular script from an online database that includes the needed configuration in order to install and run that particular game or software.
 For games and software which are not in the database, there is the option of using a manual installation to install.4.
 Follow the installation prompts to install your game.

 5. Once installed, you will see a launch icon on your desktop and another on the PlayOnLinux main window.
 Double-click either of them to open and run the application.

 Install an “unsupported” game on PlayOnLinux

 The process of installing an “unsupported” program is almost the same as installing a “supported” one.
 However, you will be given extra options.